Pauline

 depuis que les efforts de quelques-unes

-that the efforts of some of these
+that the efforts of some

 women have